 Stoli Pride Party at Pravda Vodka House

-I zoomed down Church Street on my bike Thursday eve, swerving around throngs of tourists who stumbled through The Village.
+I zoomed down Church Street on my bike Thursday eve, swerving around throngs of tourists who stumbled through The Village, home of Toronto’s best gay bars.
 I arrived in the St. Lawrence Market hood around 10pm and locked up in front of Pravda Vodka Bar.
 Skipping over a Stoli rainbow welcome mat I hustled up to the second floor, past a massive mural of Russian Legend Vladimir Lenin (sweet memories of Moscow).
 That evening the team at Stoli hosted a Petite Private Pride Party, welcoming guests with an ice cold shot of premium vodka, chased with rye toast and pickle.
 At the back of the bar a VIP lounge featured Stoli bottle service (my go to is a synergy of cranberry, soda and squeeze of lime) and fromage adorned charcuterie board.
 At midnight the crowd was entertained by a Russian folk trio who hopped up on the bar with drum, trumpet and fiddle.